Hablamos Español Insurance Companies We Work With

 Why is whole life more expensive?

 It covers your entire life and builds guaranteed cash value, so each premium funds more than pure protection.
-Term has no cash value, which is why it costs less.
+Term has no cash value, which is part of why it tends to cost less.

 RS